Thermadiag/seq/README.md

 Purpose
 -------

-The *seq* library is a collection of original C++14 STL-like containers and related tools.
+The *seq* library is a header-only collection of original C++17 STL-like containers and related tools.

 *seq* library does not try to reimplement already existing container classes present in other libraries like <a href="https://github.com/facebook/folly">folly</a>, <a href="https://abseil.io/">abseil</a>, <a href="https://www.boost.org/">boost</a> and (of course) std.
 Instead, it provides new features (or a combination of features) that are usually not present in other libraries.
 Some low level API like bits manipulation or hashing functions are not new, but must be defined to keep the seq library self dependent.